 Relative to the summer period, there is more marked difference between the stream discharge and lake shoreline discharge scenarios.
 In particular, the plots for 16 July show transport of treated wastewater along both western and eastern shores for the stream discharge scenario (concentrations \approx 0.6%), whereas transport is predominantly only along the eastern shore for the lake shoreline discharge scenario.
 This date occurred after a period of high (> 10 m/s) NE winds followed by a shift to moderate (~5 m/s) SW winds (Figure 7).
 Surface tracer concentrations for the lake bed discharge scenario were generally higher during the winter period than during the summer period; note that simulated treated wastewater temperatures (Figure 5) were generally higher than modelled surface water temperatures (Figure 28), resulting in a positively buoyant discharge.
-With lake bed discharge at either of the other two discharge locations.
+With lake bed discharge, treated wastewater was generally distributed throughout the lake to a greater extent than with discharge at either of the other two discharge locations.
 However, relatively high concentrations (~0.3%) were observed in near-shore areas on 27 August, following a period of ~6 days with SW winds.
-For this scenario, water column average and bottom water tracer concentrations were lower at Site 6 (i.e., the discharge site) compared with the summer period (Table 33).
+For this scenario, water column average and bottom water tracer concentrations were lower at Site 6 (i.e., the discharge site) compared with the summer period Table 33.
 This reflects the positive buoyancy of the discharge and thus reduced accumulation of treated wastewater near the bed.